-property quantifiers
+property

-We use the term "property quantifiers" for the declaration of the allowed number of instances of a certain property that can refer to a particular instance of the range class or the domain class of that property.
+We use the term "property quantifiers" for the declaration of the allowed number of quantifiers instances of a certain property that can refer to a particular instance of the range class or the domain class of that property.
 These declarations are ontological, i.e. they refer to the nature of the real world described and not to our current knowledge.
 For example, each person has exactly one father, but collected knowledge may refer to none, one or many.

-The fundamental ontological distinction between universals and particulars can be universal
+universal